Skip to content

 Job Titles

-Continuing the discussion on supply and demand from the graph above, this section shows the demand from frontline job seekers using Talroo-associated job boards and search engines, and the supply, which consists of job posts from employers advertising through Talroo.
+Building on the supply and demand insights from the previous graph, this section highlights the demand from frontline job seekers using Talroo-associated job boards and search engines.
+On the supply side, it examines job postings from employers advertising through Talroo, giving a clear picture of the current job market dynamics.

 Supply: Job Seeker Activity